jawerty/linkedin-cupid/README.md

 # linkedin-cupid
-Script that uses Llama2 and Browser Automation to match LinkedIn profiles together for dating compatibility
+A script that uses an LLM (Llama2) and Browser Automation to match LinkedIn profiles together for dating compatibility.

+This was built during this [livestream](https://youtube.com/live/_xt2F8rR8CA)

-# Setup
+# Setup (required)
 Get all the packages
 ```
 $ npm install